7 Green Packaging Trends to Watch in 2026

 Brands and packaging companies are shifting to materials that support a sustainable future.
 Choosing the right material depends on the product, the supply chain needs, and the customer experience.

 Some options are ideal for food.
 Others are perfect for tech or beauty.
 The packaging industry is focusing hard on materials that minimize waste at every step.
-This table shows some materials to watch in 2025.
+This table shows some materials to watch in 2026 and beyond.

 MaterialKey FeaturesBest Used ForEnvironmental Impact